saibotsivad/the-life-of-david/overview.md

 1 Samuel 7:15-17 "Samuel continued as judge ... an altar to the Lord."

-# The First Human King of Israel
+# The Rise and Fall of the First Human King of Israel

+> 1 Chronicles 9:35-44 "Jeiel the father of Gibeon ... the sons of Azel."

 1 Samuel 8:1-22 "When Samuel grew old ... go back to his own town."